-If you sub-let your flat, under the legal agreements for properties on the Estate (your head lease with the Management Company), consent from the Management Company is required and you as owner remain responsible for ensuring that the covenants applying to the property are met.
+If you sub-let your flat, under the legal agreements for properties on the Estate (your head lease with the Management Company), consent from the Management Company is required in advance.
+You as owner remain responsible for complying with the terms of the lease, not any agent or your tenants.
 Mortgage providers and insurance companies generally require to be informed that you are letting the property concerned and may charge higher amounts for this.

-You must ensure that the terms of your tenancy agreement comply with the head lease (including sub-letting for a fixed term of no more than three years) and that your tenant(s) and any letting agent are given appropriate information about the Estate, including parking, proper disposal of refuse and recycling and covenants such as those prohibiting property alterations, aerials, satellite dishes, drying washing outside, obstructing the communal areas, nuisance, noise and pets.
+You must ensure that the terms of your tenancy agreement comply with the head lease (including sub-letting for a fixed term of no more than three years) and that your tenant(s) and any letting agent are given appropriate information about the Estate, including parking, proper disposal of refuse and recycling and lease terms such as those on property alterations and prohibiting aerials, satellite dishes, drying washing outside, obstructing the communal areas, nuisance, noise and pets.
 You must ensure you or your letting agent take back all block security keys when the sub-let ends.

 You must obtain consent before signing a tenancy agreement by submitting this form agreeing to the conditions of consent.
 You must check that references confirm no damage or nuisance in previous accommodation.
 Copies of the tenancy agreement and tenant references may be requested.
 Consent will be granted if documents are satisfactory and the property will not be overcrowded under available official guidance.
 These conditions are necessary for the protection of other owners and residents.
 You are advised to take out suitable landlord insurance to cover the liability from the conditions of consent, while the Management Company insures the building against accidental damage.
 Please apply in sufficient time, as the Managing Agent has 5 working days to reply to such queries.